freeradical13/freeradical13.github.io/index.md

 A [lipase][] is an enzyme that hydrolyzes fats.

-Dietary triglycerides and cholesterol are hydrolyzed by lipases in the stomach and duodenum into monoglycerides and [free fatty acids][] (fatty acids bound to an [albumin][] protein) which are absorbed by enterocytes and packaged into chylomicrons.
+Dietary triglycerides and cholesterol are hydrolyzed by lipases in the stomach and duodenum into monoglycerides and [free fatty acids][] (fatty acids bound to an [albumin][] protein) which are absorbed by enterocytes, packaged into chylomicrons, and sent through the lymphatic system into the blood.

-Endothelial cells in the walls of blood vessels have an enzyme called [Lipoprotein Lipase][] which can hydrolyze Triacylglyerides into Glycerol and Fatty Acids and send them into adipose tissue.
+Endothelial cells in the walls of the capillaries of adipose and muscle tissue have an enzyme called [Lipoprotein Lipase][] which interacts with [Apoprotein C-II][] on the chylomicrons to hydrolyze the packaged triglycerides into Glycerol and Fatty Acids and send them into adipose and muscle cells.
+The remaining chylomicrons are transported to the liver and cleaned up in a process mediated by [Apoprotein E][].

+## Glands

+[Glands][] are groups of cells that release chemicals either into the blood ([endocrine gland][]) or from epithelial cells on the inside or outside of the body ([exocrine gland][]).

 ## History of Life